ga-wdi-boston/wdi_7_js_demo_events/Readme.md

 The last phase of propagation is __bubbling__.
 The event can __bubble__ up the DOM tree.
 Each ancestor of the element generating the event will recieve the event after the target element This event is __bubbling up__ the DOM tree.
 ![dfjfd](./event-bubbling.png)

+### Demo Steps
+1. simple_button4.html
+2.

 ### DOM Event Propagation Lab
-1. Write an app that dynamically adds list elements to a list with an input field.
-The list elements should be able to delete themselves.
+1. Write an app that list elements to a list in the DOM.
+2. Each list element's text will be added from a input field.
+3. Each list element will have a delete button.
-2. Attach the list element delete handler function to the list container.
+4. Attach the list element delete handler function to the list itself.
+Not to each element in the list.

 ## This pointer in Events